 2.2: Capital market financing for Kenya's core strengths

-Policy Paper on securitization as a mechanism for infrastructure financing submitted to NT for consideration in 2016.
-Stamp Duty exemption for tax neutrality for Real Estate Investment Trusts (REITs) and Asset Backed Securities (ABS); Exemptions from VAT (Value Added Tax) for REITs, Islamic FInance Products and ABS and Exemption from payment of Stamp Duty on the transfer of titles relating to Sukuk arrangements achieved through the Finance Act 2017.
+Policy Paper on securitization as a mechanism for infrastructure financing was submitted to NT for consideration in 2016.
+Stamp Duty exemption for tax neutrality for Real Estate Investment Trusts (REITs) and Asset-Backed Securities (ABS); Exemptions from VAT (Value Added Tax) for REITs, Islamic Finance Products and ABS and Exemption from payment of Stamp Duty on the transfer of titles relating to Sukuk arrangements achieved through the Finance Act 2017.
 New market segments for listing of Real Estate Investment Trusts (REITs) established in 2016.

-Through Finance Act 2017, the definition of securities in the Capital Markets Act was amended to securities and Collective Investment Scheme products structures in conformity with Islamic principles of investment.
+The Finance Act 2017 amended the definition of securities in the Capital Markets Act to include securities and collective investment scheme products structured in conformity with Islamic principles of investment.

-The Project Management Office has been set up in 2015 drawing membership from all the financial sector regulators under the technical guidance of an international Islamic Finance expert (IFAAS).Subsectoral research papers developed to assess status and operational challenges of Islamic Finance in Kenya in 2016.
-Draft amendments to regulatory framework developed.Proposed amendments to the Capital Markets Act, the Cooperatives Societies Act and Sacco Societies Act to facilitate issuance of shariah compliant finance products adopted vide the Finance Act 2017.
-The Public Finance Management Act (PFMA) was amended to provide for issuance of sovereign Sukuks (Islamic bond in March 2017);Amendment of tax statutes to provide for equivalent tax treatment of these Islamic Financial products with the conventional financial products adopted in March 2017.
-Shariah governance framework developed awaiting stakeholder engagement.
+The Project Management Office was set up in 2015 drawing membership from all the financial sector regulators under the technical guidance of an international Islamic Finance expert (IFAAS).Subsectoral research papers developed to assess status and operational challenges of Islamic Finance in Kenya in 2016.
+Draft amendments to the regulatory framework developed.Proposed amendments to the Capital Markets Act, the Cooperatives Societies Act and Sacco Societies Act to facilitate the issuance of shariah-compliant finance products adopted vide the Finance Act 2017.
+The Public Finance Management Act (PFMA) was amended to provide for the issuance of sovereign Sukuks (Islamic bond in March 2017);Amendment of tax statutes to provide for the equivalent tax treatment of these Islamic Financial products with the conventional financial products was adopted in March 2017.